11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Mobile video is everywhere and it’s becoming essential to conversions—even in the B2B space.
 How do you make your videos more effective at reaching your target viewers?”
 Great question.
 The answer is simple: Make better mobile videos.

-Mobile Video is Short: 60 Seconds or Less
+1 Keep it Short: 60 Seconds or Less

 Robinson (from Google), again stresses the importance of relevance in quality mobile video: